jumpingjoy/watchnationpro/smartwatch-benefits-for-women.md

 ### 2. Ultimate Fitness/Health Guide to look like a fit beautiful Women

-Tracking of your fitness is not possible through traditional gadgets or any other means.
+Tracking your fitness is not possible through traditional gadgets or any other means.

-Fitness smartwatch is constantly in touch with your skin and monitors all the health factors and acts as the guide for <a href="https://www.watchnationpro.com/women-fitness-improvements/">women fitness improvement</a> like food nutrition, intake of calories, exercise etc.
+Fitness smartwatch is constantly in touch with your skin and monitors all the health factors, and acts as the guide for <a href="https://www.watchnationpro.com/women-fitness-improvements/">women fitness improvement</a> like food nutrition, intake of calories, exercise, etc.

 Some of the best ECG smartwatch available in the market is capable of tracking ECG girls heart rate!!